AniketSanghi/Operating-Systems/README.md

 # Operating-Systems
-Implemented and experimented with some functionalities of Operating systems in CS330 under Prof. Debadutta
+Implemented and experimented with some functionalities of Operating systems in CS330 under Prof. Debadatta Mishra

 ### Assignment 1
 Experimented with the process abstraction APIs (including fork, pipe, stats) provided by the existing OSs.